x-R2-D3/Wilson-AI-Project/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-To Flora, for always believing in me even when I didn't.
-And to Wilson, for always listening to my crazy rants and being a shoulder to cry and laugh on.
+To Wilson, my silent partner in crime.
+And to anyone who has ever felt discouraged at the idea of AI replacing them, it's going to be a hot minute let me assure you :)

-This work is submitted as part of Assignment 1 for the VIZA 626 course at Texas A&M University, under the instruction of Professor You-Jin Kim, during the Spring 2025 semester.
+This work is submitted as part of Assignment 2 for the VIZA 626 course at Texas A&M University, under the instruction of Professor You-Jin Kim, during the Spring 2025 semester.

 VIZA 626 Class Website: [https://sites.google.com/view/viza626/](https://sites.google.com/view/viza626/home)